steve3535/gitlab-university/day-2-new/3-your-first-ci.md

 - A single command that prints "Hello!"

 ## Step 4: Commit the Pipeline Configuration
-1. Click on "Source Control" in the Web IDE menu
-2. Enter a commit message (e.g., "Added pipeline")
-3. Click "Commit to 'main'"
-4. Select "Continue" when prompted about branch creation

 ## Step 5: View and Run the Pipeline
 1. Return to your project's main page